Student to Student

 My program sent me to Tours, in the Loire valley.
 But lately Ive been comparing notes with others who studied in Paris, Lyon, and Strasbourg.
 Each of our programs equipped us to varying degrees for what lay ahead.

 Anjea Ehrle in Lyon

-Anjea Ehrle, a French major from the Univ. of Texas at Austin, returned from Lyon in 2001.
+Anjea Ehrle, a French major from the Univ. of Texas at Austin, studied in Lyon.
 She raves about her spring semester there, where she managed to complete all her classes in French.
 Among the half-dozen other UT exchange students attending at the same time, most embraced their host culture; others had difficulty accepting it.
 Ehrle relished the adventure.
 With the Brazilian, Canadian, Irish, Italian, and Swedish students who lived in her residence hall she shared cutlery and sugar along with cultural insights.
 Ehrle is convinced that her travels have made her more open-minded and she encourages anyone who has the opportunity to study overseas to do it.

 Jody Lyons in Paris

 Over a decade before Ehrle made her trip, Jody Lyons attended The American College in Paris for the spring semester, enjoying the luxury of her own small apartment.
 Since her classes were conducted in English, she worked to develop her French language skills by wandering and exploring the urban kaleidoscope, intentionally avoiding activities with the other American students after class hours.
 Despite her independence, she found it daunting being alone in a big foreign city and surprised by how difficult it was to make French friends.
 She reflects that having prepared ahead of time with better language skills would likely have helped increase her opportunities for local connections.
 Back in New York City, she befriended a French foreign exchange student who became and has remained a good friend.